-Cash and cash equivalents are recognised at fair value.
+Cash and cash equivalents are recognised at nominal value.
 With respect to financial assets, management concluded that the carrying amount is an appropriate estimate of the fair value.
 With respect to the floating rate financial liabilities (both short term and long term), these are carrying a variable interest rate based on Euribor plus a mark-up, which also takes into account the perceived credit risk of the Vesteda Companies.
 As a result, their carrying amount approximates their fair value.

 The fair value measurement of senior public notes issued by Vesteda Finance B.V. can be qualified as Level 1 valuation.
 Inputs are quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.

 The fair value measurement of the senior private notes that were placed by Vesteda Finance B.V. can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
 In this case, interest rates and yield curves are observable at commonly quoted intervals.

 The fair value measurement of the senior notes placed by Vesteda Finance B.V. under its EMTN program as a private placement transaction can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
 In this case, interest rates and yield curves are observable at commonly quoted intervals.